Chapter 2 – Believers Never Die

 "What?
 No, and we ran her blood for parasites.
 Test came up negative."

 "They're wrong thirty percent of the time," I pointed out.
 "You really should get on that leg X-ray, House, before she has a pulmonary edema.
 And that's just the beginning of your problems," I said, secretly pleased with the fact that I knew something House didn't.

 "Sorry, she's one of God's people... no pork.
 Tape worm is out," House said.
 I shook my head.

 "Oh, yeah, Wilson was lying about them being related.
 She's not Jewish," I informed him, shooting Wilson an apologetic glance.
 Wilson sighed, and House glared at him.
 "He was just trying to do it to get you to take the case, don't be mad at him."

 House just looked at me, like I was one of his puzzles.
 Like I was a symptom.

 "Yeah, well, I'll get right on taking advice on how to do my job from insane fourteen–"

-"Well, I technically observed eight years of House's differentials, so you kind of get second hand medical training, whether you like it or not."
-I told him with a small shrug.
-Wilson's jaw was slacker than usual.
+"Well, I technically observed eight years of House's differentials, so you kind of get second hand medical training, whether you like it or not," I told him with a small shrug.

 Wilson sighed, running a hand through his hair.
 "I really shouldn't believe you..."